aimms/documentation/webui/workflow-panels.rst

 ``redirectPageId``
 --------------------

-In the case of an invalid ``pageId`` or when the ``workflowPageState`` for a certain step is Inactive or Hidden, the workflow will be redirected to the page indicated by the ``redirectPageId``.
+In case of an invalid ``pageId`` or when the ``workflowPageState`` for a certain step is Inactive or Hidden, the workflow will be redirected to the page indicated by the ``redirectPageId``.
 This is a fallback scenario for the situation in which a user tries to access a page in a workflow, via the Menu or by an OpenPage procedure defined somewhere in the application, but the page is not made available to the workflow yet.
 The ``redirectPageId`` is typically a page which is part of the same workflow.
 This ensures that the user stays in the workflow and learns that a previous step needs to be completed before accessing other steps of the workflow.

 When the ``redirectPageId`` is also invalid or not defined, an error is generated and the workflow stays on the current step.
-There is also a possibility that the workflow steps enter a loop, in which case the redirection is applied 25 times, after which an error is generated and the workflow stays on the current step page.
+There is also a possibility that the workflow steps enter a loop.
+Then the redirection is applied 25 times, after which an error is generated and the workflow stays on the current step page.

 Combinations and Scenarios
 --------------------------

-The below table represents the different combinations that can arise when creating a workflow and the result of each scenario.
+The table below represents the different combinations that can arise when creating a workflow and the result of each scenario.

 +------+----------+---------------------+------------------+-----------------------------------------------------------------------------+
 | S.No |``pageId``|``workflowPageState``|``redirectPageId``| Result                                                                      |